-Jordan School District and the Board of Education recognize that the privacy and security of student personally identifiable information is paramount and that we play a crucial role in providing that security.
+Jordan School District recognize that the privacy and security of student personally identifiable information is paramount and that we play a crucial role in providing that security.

 The Jordan School District takes data stewardship seriously.
 Our district, schools, and technology partners are subject to stringent regulations regarding the management of student data.